-4.8.3 Processing certificate modification requests
+4.8.3 Processing certificate modification requests Modification of certificate information is not permitted.

-4.8.4 Notification of new certificate issuance to subscriber

-4.8.5 Conduct constituting acceptance of the certificate

-4.8.6 Publication of the modified certificate by the CA
+- 4.8.4 Notification of new certificate issuance to subscriber Modification of certificate information is not permitted. - 4.8.5 Conduct constituting acceptance of the certificate Modification of certificate information is not permitted. - 4.8.6 Publication of the modified certificate by the CA Modification of certificate information is not permitted.

-4.8.7 Notification of certificate issuance by the CA to other entities
+4.8.7 Notification of certificate issuance by the CA to other entities Modification of certificate information is not permitted.